forumone/wasabi-formula/README.md

 Make sure all requirements are met above
-Include formula in salt-master config add wasabi to Utility Server's in salt/top.sls add postgresql_backup to Utility Server's top.sls - if required
+Include formula in salt-master config add wasabi to Utility Server's in salt/top.sls add wasabi.postgresql_backup to Utility Server's top.sls - if required